10 Things to know about Azure Security

 VLANs are used to isolate the FCs and other devices.
 VLANs partition a network such that no communication is possible between VLANs without passing through a router, which prevents a compromised node from faking traffic from outside its VLAN except to other nodes on its VLAN, and it also cannot eavesdrop on traffic that is not to or from its VLANs.

 9. Isolation of Customer Access

-The systems managing access to customer environments (the Windows Azure Portal, SMAPI, and so on) are isolated within a Windows Azure application operated by Microsoft.
+The systems managing access to customer environments (the Azure Portal, SMAPI, and so on) are isolated within an Azure application operated by Microsoft.
 This logically separates customer access infrastructure from customer applications and storage.

 10. Deletion of Data